justinmeiners/efficient-programming-with-components/01_data_structures.md

 [^hoare-speech]: From the 1980 Turing award lecture ["The Emperor's New Clothes"][hoare-speech].

-[^regex-algorithm]: Ken's algorithm generates a finite state machine which can recognize a given regular expression.
+[^regex-algorithm]: Ken's brilliant algorithm is to generate a finite state machine to recognize a given expression.
-   See ["Regular Expression Matching Can Be Simple And Fast"][regex-fast].
+    See ["Regular Expression Matching Can Be Simple And Fast"][regex-fast] or Ken's original paper ["Regular Expression Search Algorithm"][regex-paper]

 [fortune]: https://en.wikipedia.org/wiki/Fortune_(Unix)
 [dennis]: https://en.wikipedia.org/wiki/Dennis_Ritchie